Easy to Connect, Easier to Scale

 The CGST Rules require all invoices (including credit notes/debit notes) to be physically signed by an authorised representative of the entity issuing the invoice.
 However, such person may also place his digital signature if it is affixed as per the provisions of the Information Technology Act, 2000.

 The e-invoicing system requires a supplier to upload the JSON of the invoice onto the Invoice Registration Portal (IRP).
 The JSON will have to follow specific mandatory and optional parameters while reporting the invoices.
 The digital signature is one of the optional parameters in this case.
-The IRP will also sign the JSON if it is deemed to be valid, using its private key.
-The IRP signs the complete e-invoice JSON payload (having the IRN/hash).
+The IRP will generate the hash (Invoice Registration Number or IRN), and then digitally sign the JSON if it is deemed to be valid, using its private key.
 If the signed JSON is tampered with, then e-invoice will become invalid and the digital signature will fail.

 As mentioned earlier, the JSON of the invoice is required to be uploaded onto the IRP with the digital signature being one of the optional parameters.
 Once the IRP validates the invoice, it will digitally sign the JSON and generate QR code.
 When the supplier provides a printed copy of his invoice to the recipient, he will have to disclose the QR Code, his digital signature and the Invoice Reference Number (IRN) generated by the IRP.
 The disclosure of the QR code and digital signature of supplier is not interchangeable but have to be disclosed separately.